omeka/Documentation/source/Reference/libraries/globals/tag_attributes.rst

 .. include:: /Reference/libraries/globals/summary/tag_attributes.rst

-.. php:function:: tag_attributes(array|string $attributes, string $value)
+.. php:function:: tag_attributes($attributes, $value = null)

-    Generate attributes for HTML tags.
+    Generate attributes for an HTML tag.

+    :type $attributes: array|string
-    :param array|string $attributes: Attributes for the tag.
+    :param $attributes: Attributes for the tag.
 If this is a string, it will assign both 'name' and 'id' attributes that value for the tag.
+    :type $value: string
-    :param string $value:
+    :param $value:
     :returns: string

 *****